sal55/langs/MDescr.md

 (Formatting codes for `read` and `print` are documented inside msys.m.)

 Note: there is only one line buffer for reading.
 It's not possible to interleave `read` from more than one source at a time.
-The whole line must be consumed before switching.
+The whole line must either be consumed or abandoned before switching.

 `print` statements can be nested:
 ````